avanbaelen/nedocs-markov-chain/README.md

 5. Severe
 6. Critical

-Rather than using a single transition matrix, the model incorporates time-of-week patterns by constructing a separate Markov transition matrix for each hour of each day.
+Because emergency department activity varies throughout the week, the primary model incorporates temporal patterns by constructing a separate transition probability matrix for each hour of each day:

-This produces:

 **7 days × 24 hours = 168 transition matrices**

+Each matrix represents the observed probabilities of transitioning between NEDOCS states for a specific hour of the week.

+The data were divided chronologically into training and testing periods, with the earliest 80% of observations used for model development and the remaining 20% reserved for out-of-sample evaluation.

-Two models were developed using different amounts of historical training data:
+Models using different amounts of historical training data were evaluated to determine whether additional historical observations improved forecasting performance.

-* One-year training model
-* Four-year training model

-Each dataset was divided using an 80/20 train-test split.
-Predictions were generated for forecast horizons from one hour (t+1) through six hours (t+6).
+Predictions were generated at forecast horizons ranging from one hour (t+1) through six hours (t+6).

 ## Model Evaluation

-Forecast performance was evaluated using several approaches:
+Forecast performance was evaluated using multiple measures:

 * Overall prediction accuracy
-* Accuracy by individual NEDOCS state
+* Accuracy by NEDOCS state
 * Brier score for probabilistic forecast performance
 * Normalized confusion matrices
+* Performance across multiple forecast horizons
-* Comparison of one-year and four-year training periods
+* Comparison of models using different historical training periods
+* Analysis of performance across temporal patterns and crowding states

-Additional experiments investigated weighting and balancing techniques to determine whether state imbalance affected model performance.
+Additional experiments investigated weighting and balancing approaches to better understand the effect of differences in the frequency of individual NEDOCS states.

 ## Key Findings

-Both models achieved approximately **80% overall accuracy at the one-hour forecast horizon**, with accuracy decreasing as the forecast horizon increased.
+Both primary models achieved approximately **80% overall accuracy when forecasting NEDOCS one hour into the future (t+1)**, with accuracy declining as the forecast horizon increased.

-The four-year model generally performed slightly better than the one-year model, with larger improvements observed for some individual NEDOCS states.
+The model using the longer historical training period generally performed slightly better overall, with more noticeable improvements for some individual crowding states.

-The Critical crowding state demonstrated particularly strong predictive performance in the four-year model, with approximately:
+Prediction of the **Critical** NEDOCS state demonstrated particularly strong performance:

 | Forecast Horizon | Critical-State Accuracy |
 | ---------------- | ----------------------: |